mirage2032/CGOL_CLGL_Interop/Readme.md

 export DRI_PRIME=1
 ```

-<mark>This is really needed as without using the same GPU for the contexts the memory would need to be copied between them. </mark>
+<mark>This is really needed as without using the same GPU for the OpenGL and OpenCL contexts the memory would need to be copied between them.</mark>

-GPUs.

 Execute it